m-yasir/todo-terraform-aws-react-nodejs/README.md

 - :white_check_mark: Create a ReactJS App that interacts with the server.
 - :white_check_mark: Create an Express App that stores data in a Relational Database (RDS) like SQL.
-- Write script to build app and configure stuff (if needed).

 ### Terraform

-- Configure VPC with appropriate subnets.
+- :white_check_mark: Configure VPC with appropriate subnets.
-- Deploy ReactJS app (build) on S3 instance.
+- :white_check_mark: Deploy ReactJS app (build) on the created S3 instance.
-- Deploy Express server on an EC2 instance.
+- :white_check_mark: Deploy Express server on an EC2 instance.

-### Future Tasks
+### Further Tasks

+- Write scripts to build app, add to environment variable and configure stuff (if needed).
-- Dockerize the application
+- Dockerize the application and deploy with terraform
 - Add User support to the App.
 - Add Sync system to the App to avoid server overload.

 ---

+Note: The default database username and password are currently exposed for the sake of simplicity.

-Note: Pull requests are always welcome!
+Also, Pull requests are always welcome!